nullpo-head/WSL-Hello-sudo/README.md

 @include common-session-noninteractive
 ```
 Even if you fail to authenticate via Windows Hello, `sudo` moves on to the regular password authentication by this setting with `sufficient`.
-__However, I strongly recommend to set password to root user to allow you to login as root via `su` to prevent unexpected emergency situation.__

 Other applications that authenticate users such as `su` can also utilize Windows Hello by this module.
-Even so, __I strongly recommend you to make either `sudo` or `su` free from this module for the above reason__
+Even so, __I strongly recommend you to make either `sudo` or `su` free from this module to prevent from being locked out__

 ## Troubleshooting

+## Windows Hello window appears in background.

+The Windows Hello dialog sometimes appears in background.
+In some cases, it even fails to recognize your face with some weird error message.
+It seems a bug of Windows API.
+In that case, restarting Windows a couple of times might solve the problem.

 ### "Windows Hello is not invoked! `sudo` just prompts password!"